Governance and Leadership

 Rhianwen Davies - Business Support Staff Governor

-Rhianwen Davies has been with the College for more than seven years.
-During her time at the College she has taken on a variety of roles, from Learning Support Assistant to Essential Skills Tutor to her current role as Welsh Language Officer.
-She is responsible for the College’s compliance to the Welsh Language Standards.
+Rhianwen Davies has been with the College for ten years.
+During her time at the College she has taken on a variety of roles, from Learning Support Assistant to Welsh Language Officer to her current role as Additional Learning Needs Co-ordinator.
+She is passionate about helping and supporting learners.
 Prior to her time at the College she was a Primary School Teacher and then an Education Officer at the National Assembly for Wales.

 Silviana Rizea - Student Governor